Slavko Domitrović

 Violinists

 Master Craftsman Domitrović has made more than 250 violins and other stringed instruments.
-His violins have found a home all around the world: in Wiena, Germany, Spain, US.
-Both students and virtuosi play on them.
+His violins have found a home all around the world: in Wiena, Germany, Spain, the USA.
+They are played by students and virtosi.

 Virtuosi